Department of Women and Child Development was set up in the year 1985

 Development is headed by

-Secretary and Mr. A.B.
-Joshi and Ms. Preeti Sudan are Additional
+Secretary and Ms. Preeti Sudan is the Additional

 The activities of the Ministry are undertaken through seven bureaux.

 are societies registered under the Societies Registration Act, 1860.